Dana Nălbaru: Life and music career

 Nălbaru was born in Braşov in 1976 into a low-income family typical for the Communist period.
 With no available means to acquire cassette players, Dana stated how she used to skip classes in mid-school in order to listen her favorite artists during the one-hour music broadcast on radio.
 Her passion for music made her later attend the Popular Arts School in Brasov, where she completed her musical education.
 While struggling with shyness issues, which she later said she controlled by breathing exercises, in 1997 Nălbaru joined the newly formed band HI-Q with Mihai and Florin.
 With her special vocal skills, she soon becomes the main-singer of the band, and joins HI-Q in its swift-running success.
 One of the most famous bands of the period, together they put out nine videos to date and three albums.
 Their climbing popularity soon involves them inside the television industry by hosting several successful shows targeting the young audience.
 In 2000, Dana hosts by herself her first TV show.
-While their music enjoyed an intense mediatiziation, the band concerted all across the country and neighborhood foreign countries in various tours.
+While their music enjoyed an intense mediatization, the band concerted all across the country and neighborhood foreign countries in various tours.

 By 2002, Nălbaru's musical aspirations made her decide to leave the HI-Q and start her own solo-career.
 While still hosting television shows, Dana creates her first solo-album in 2004, called Zbor (Fly), followed soon by Intra in joc (Get in the game) in 2005, accompanied by four videos.
 The first for Zbor (Fly), then the very optimist La-la-la, after this, the ballad Am nimic fara tine (I have nothing without you).
 Her fourth video was made for the main song play Intra in joc (Get in the game) associated with the eponymous album.